Sustainability

 We know that our most important capital is people, so we are committed to providing the possible conditions and facilities for a good performance of their work, accompanying their professional and personal growth.
 In addition, we guarantee healthy work environments through the development of strategies that allow us to consolidate a culture of safety and health at work.

-Australis has the commitment of more than 1897 collaborators, who, from the Biobío region to Magallanes, make up a diverse group in terms of age range, origin, culture and workplace, sharing a set of fundamental principles and values, towards whom we promote fair treatment and safe and healthy working conditions for each one of them.
+At Australis we have the commitment of more than 1600 people who, from the Biobío region to the Magallanes region, make up a multicultural work group, diverse in age and nationality, sharing the company's fundamental principles and values.
+Towards them, we promote fair treatment and safe and healthy working conditions for all.

-SST is one of our priorities, since it is essential to provide ideal and safe working conditions for the performance of each one of our workers.
-The accident rate it is one of the key indicators, which is calculated with the number of injuries including fatalities, which lead to the inability to work.
-On the other hand, we talk about absence rate to any absence related to the personal health of a worker, which is calculated based on the Total number of days of absence / total number of working days.
+Health and Safety is one of our priorities, as it is essential to provide suitable and safe working conditions for everyone to perform their duties.
+The accident rate is one of the key indicators, calculated as the number of injuries, including fatalities, that result in the inability to work.
+On the other hand, we talk about absence rate as any absence related to the personal health of a worker, which is calculated based on the total number of days of absence / total number of working days.

-Australis has not presented fatalities of employees hired by the company, as a result of occupational accidents in our operations.
+Australis Seafoods has not presented death of collaborators hired by the company, as a consequence of work accidents in our operations.

 Pilar 5